Try Hubstaff for 14 days

 Many business owners opt for time clock software to prevent buddy punching.

-The most effective solution is to choose a location-enabled time tracking platform, which affords the highest level of protection against buddy punching.
+The most effective solution is to choose a location-enabled time tracking system, which affords the highest level of protection against buddy punching.

 With solutions like Hubstaff, you can use GPS tracking and geofenced job sites to automate how your team members clock in and out.
 This is especially useful for teams on the go, such as field service teams in landscaping or construction.